barrettinfotech/trumpet-rep-sheets/journals/alexah14.md

 Duet piece with Brenna

 3/21/24 Today I practiced for 2 hours and then also had jazz band.
 During my practice session, I practiced the Clarke Characteristic Study 1, focusing on articulation and stamina.
 I also ran through the first part of A Crab A Quill, going back to spots I flubbed.
 I took an extended break and then came back to finish out the sesh with some flexibility exercises in the packet.&#x20;

 ### Week 9

+Monday, Wednesday, Thursday - Section work.
+Scrubbed some sections of all pieces in current possession.&#x20;

 ### Week 10

+3/30/24 - Quick practice session in between commitments, ran through jury pieces and then scrubbed some sections of them.&#x20;

 ### Week 11

 ### Week 12